dihy16/CS161-Minesweeper/README.md

-press A to open cell, D to flag cell
+How to play: press A to open cell, D to flag cell